Bevia/EllipticEncryptionCpp/ENCRYPTING_SECRET/RUN.md

 1. Install Crypto Libraries:
 You’ll need an AES encryption library like OpenSSL or a C++ wrapper for symmetric encryption.
 Install OpenSSL (if not already installed):

+brew install openssl

+2. ECDH Key Exchange:
+Modify the code to include Elliptic Curve Diffie-Hellman (ECDH) to generate a shared secret.
+3. Symmetric Encryption (AES):
+Use the shared secret from ECDH to derive a key for AES encryption.